MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 ### Conflict resolution and optimistic concurrency

 Two or more clients may write changes to the same item at the same time.
 Without conflict detection, the last write would overwrite any previous updates. **Optimistic concurrency control** assumes that each transaction can commit and therefore does not use any resource locking.
-Before committing a transaction, optimistic concurrency control verifies that no other transaction has modified the data.
-If the data has been modified, the committing transaction is rolled back.
+Optimistic concurrency control verifies that no other transaction has modified the data before committing the data.
+If the data has been modified, the transaction is rolled back.

 Azure Mobile Apps supports optimistic concurrency control by tracking changes to each item using the `version` system property column that is defined for each table in your Mobile App backend.
 Each time a record is updated, Mobile Apps sets the `version` property for that record to a new value.
 During each update request, the `version` property of the record included with the request is compared to the same property for the record on the server.
 If the version passed with the request does not match the backend, then the client library raises a `DatasyncConflictException<T>` exception.
 The type included with the exception is the record from the backend containing the servers version of the record.
 The application can then use this information to decide whether to execute the update request again with the correct `version` value from the backend to commit changes.